PHP

 // You can also get the value of a flag, with and without default value

-You can cache the configuration and instantiate the client with the cached version, so you don't need to call fetchConfig:
+You should cache the configuration and instantiate the client with the cached version, so you don't need to call fetchConfig for every request:

 $cachedConfig = $client->fetchConfig();